psean21c/App-Connect/document/buildGit.md

 # Command Script for GIT repository

+## Create New Project in the github and sync with your local
+$ git checkout -b <mac1>
+$ git push origin mac1

 ## Create branch before PR(Pull Request)
 $ git checkout -b <your-branch>
 $ git commit -m "added new module to project"